Different approaches to Machine Learning

 With unsupervised learning, the examples provided to the machine are not labelled.
-The algorithm is tasked with learning by itself to recognise patterns in the data, for example with the goal of clustering together records that share similar characteristics.
+The algorithm is tasked with learning by itself to recognize patterns in the data, for example with the goal of clustering together records that share similar characteristics.

-In other words, the algorithm is trained to discover some structure in the unlabelled data that you ask it to analyse.
+In other words, the algorithm is trained to discover some structure in the unlabelled data that you ask it to analyze.
 This might be used by a business to better understand its customers, for example by grouping them into categories that show similar shopping behaviours.

 In journalism, these kinds of techniques have been deployed by investigative journalists to uncover tax evasion and to help campaign finance reporters link multiple donation records to the same donor.